Borah High School: Facilities

 The school sits on a sprawling campus, with five permanent buildings, connected by outdoor "breezeways."
 The original 1958 campus featured three structures: the main classroom building, with a designated hall for each of the three grade levels, and a cafeteria, library, main office and other assorted features.
 The other two buildings were the "math hall" (math and industrial arts); and the "old gym," which contained the school's original gymnasium, publications staff room, orchestra, band, and weight room facilities.
 The original flat roofs of the academic buildings were renovated with pitched roofs in the late 1980s.

 A second gym was added to the campus in early 1993, commonly known as the "new gym," which was renovated in 2007–08.
 A large auditorium on the west end of the campus opened in 2000.

-Athletic facilities include Bill Wigle Field (former home to several minor league baseball teams, including the Boise Hawks), an indoor batting cage facility, synthetic-rubber track and several other fields used for physical education classes and extra-circular activities.
+Athletic facilities include Wigle Field (former home to several minor league baseball teams, including the Boise Hawks), an indoor batting cage facility, synthetic-rubber track and several other fields used for physical education classes and extra-circular activities.
 Wigle (1929–2022) was the head baseball coach for Borah's first 24 years.

 From its founding in 1958 through 2011, the school's varsity football team played its home games at Bronco Stadium on the campus of Boise State University, about 4 mi east.
 In 2012, high school games were moved a few blocks northeast to the new Dona Larsen Park, the former site of East Junior High (1952–2009).
 Before it was a school site, it was "Public School Field," the home field of Boise High.
 It was also used for college football by Boise Junior College (1930s), and on occasion, the University of Idaho (1920s and 1930s).

 Soccer games are held off-campus at 334 S. Cole Road, the old Jackson Elementary or BLA Building.